Man City 'unstoppable' after reaching final

 It was a defeat City boss Guardiola said his players had lived with until finally banishing that "pain" on Wednesday night.

-"I had the feeling that we had one year [ago] being in our stomach - what happened last season [losing to Real Madrid in the Champions League]," the Spaniard said after City reached the Champions League final for the second time.
+"I had the feeling that we had one year ago in our stomach - what happened last season [losing to Real Madrid]," the Spaniard said after City reached the Champions League final for the second time.

 "I think today everything went out of what we had, it was so painful last season.